wethegit/sweet-potato/cooker/README.md

 # sweet-potato-cooker 🍠👩‍🍳

 An opinionated static site generator that uses [Pug](https://pugjs.org/api/getting-started.html) as a template engine with `yaml` files for localization and [Sass](https://sass-lang.com/) for styles.

+> `sweet-potato-cooker` is part of the `sweet-potato` suite of tools.
 For information on how to structure the project check the [sweet-potato docs](https://github.com/wethegit/sweet-potato).

 ## Usage